AboneChima/toptraders/VERCEL_SETUP.md

 ✅ Frontend deployed on Vercel (using localStorage)
 ✅ API routes created
+✅ Vercel Postgres database added
-⏳ Need to add Vercel Postgres database
+⏳ Need to initialize database tables
 ⏳ Need to update frontend to use API instead of localStorage

 ## Next Steps